 The Petroleum Refinery Life Cycle Inventory Model (PRELIM) is a mass and energy based process unit-level tool for the estimation of energy use and greenhouse gas (GHG) emissions associated with processing a variety of crude oils within a range of configurations in a refinery.
-PRELIM aims to inform policy analysis by providing a transparent model including data, assumptions and detailed results.
+PRELIM aims to inform decision making and policy analysis by providing a transparent model including data, assumptions and detailed results.

-This user guide and technical documentation introduces PRELIM and details the calculations and data sources used in the model.
-First, PRELIM's motivation and the model construction are described.
-Then, the user guide introduces the PRELIM interface and outlines how the user can interact with each of the worksheets.
-Next, the technical documentation explains the calculations involved in each of the calculation worksheets and details the methods and assumptions used to estimate the energy use and associated GHG emissions for each process unit and at a total refinery level.
+This user guide and technical documentation introduces PRELIM and details the modelling methods, calculations, and data sources used in the model.
+First, this introduction describes PRELIM's motivation and overall goals.
+It also outlines the general components to construct the model with a brief description of the software and modelling systems used.
+Then, the user guide introduces the PRELIM interface and outlines how the user can interact with each of the interface worksheets.
+Next, the technical documentation details the modelling methods, modelling structure, default specifications, and assumptions used within the calculation worksheets to estimate the energy use and associated GHG emissions for each process unit and at a global refinery level.
+Finally, the model evaluation describes the methods used to validate PRELIM calculations as well as modelling methods.
+It also includes implications of PRELIM enhancements in model results.